• Skip to primary navigation

 Share your email and we'll send it straight to your inbox!

-This Thai chicken soup makes a wonderful weeknight dinner and a delicious lunch the next day, reheated in the microwave.
-What's great is that rice noodles don't disintegrate in soup the way pasta does, so leftovers are top notch.
+This Thai chicken soup makes a wonderful weeknight dinner and a delicious lunch or dinner the next day, too.
+Store it in an airtight container in the fridge for up to 4 days.
+Reheat it in the microwave or in a saucepan over medium heat.
+The great thing about rice noodles is that they don't disintegrate in soup the way pasta does, so leftovers are top notch.

 Other Delicious Thai Recipes From Panning The Globe